What can you do as a free member?

 Rush Grimoire Mastery Until Level 11

-Note: We only take one level of Blast since that's all you need to get through blastable walls and to proc shatter on Frozen enemies.
+Level 6 Only 1 level is needed since it allows you to get through blastable walls and proc shatter on Frozen enemies.

 Focus on Building Up Passives After Level 11